Dimagi Presents at Government of India Seminar on Technology for Service Delivery

 Dimagi CEO Jonathan Jackson addresses the TECH-THON attendees in June.

-Following its launch in March 2018, the Prime Minister’s Overarching Scheme for Holistic Nutrition (POSHAN) Abhiyaan initiative, is now the largest e-nutrition and health program in the world, with 110,000 frontline workers reaching 9.5 million beneficiaries across seven states in India.
+Following its launch in March 2018, the Prime Minister’s Overarching Scheme for Holistic Nutrition (POSHAN) Abhiyaan initiative, became the largest e-nutrition and health program in the world, with 110,000 frontline workers reaching 9.5 million beneficiaries across seven states in India.

 Led by the Indian Ministry of Women and Child Development, the initiative and its application, ICDS-CAS (Common Application Software), aims to improve nationwide nutrition outcomes through “effective monitoring, timely intervention and also as a fact-based decision-making tool.”
 With its ambitious goal to cover all 36 states and 718 districts in the country by 2020, the Ministry organized TECH-THON, a day-long Seminar on Technology Partnerships.

 TECH-THON showcased the initiative and supported an exchange of ideas that allowed partners to explore avenues of cooperation and partnership for technology support.
 Ministers, top policymakers, and partners such as UNICEF, World Bank, World Health Organization (WHO), and Bill and Melinda Gates Foundation attended the seminar.

 A group of Anganwadi Workers finishes its ICDS-CAS training session.

 The POSHAN Abhiyaan mission is a targeted approach to address malnutrition, which continues to be a key concern for India.
 According to an announcement from the Secretary of Women and Child Development, Sh.
 Rakesh Srivastava, described the ICDS-CAS solution as the “backbone for implementation” of the initiative.
 The application empowers frontline health workers, known as Anganwadi workers, with a smartphone application that improves service delivery, while offering supervisors real-time decision support.